Sport for Development in Africa: Sports Grounds with Concepts!

 In cooperation with partners, the project builds and rehabilitates simple sports grounds.
 It enhances partners’ management skills and jointly develops sustainable concepts for using sports the sports grounds.
 The project consults partners on adopting the Sport for Development approach.
 The result: ‘Sports grounds with concepts!’.

-Based on methods developed in collaboration with the partners, qualified coaches offer Sport for Development trainings in schools, youth centers, vocational colleges or non-governmental organisations.
+Based on methods developed in collaboration with the partners, qualified coaches offer Sport for Development trainings in schools, youth centres, vocational colleges or non-governmental organisations.
 These trainings provide the young participants with skills for the labour market, teach them strategies for peaceful conflict resolution and promote positive character development.

 The partners include schools and vocational colleges, municipalities, universities, ministries, national sports associations, and local and international non-governmental organisations.
 Namibia’s Ministry of Education, Arts and Culture, Don Bosco Mondo, SOS Children’s Villages and the Faculty of Sport at the Pedagogical University of Maputo are involved in Sport for Development, for example.